scottwater/taylorbryant.github.io/_posts/2017-01-09-keep-your-css-cool-with-csscomb.md

 Open the command palette by navigating to **View** > **Command Palette...** or press `Shift` + `⌘` + `P`.
 In the command palette window, type `format` and click **CSSComb: Format Styles**.

 ![How to Use CSScomb](/assets/img/keep-your-css-cool-with-csscomb/use-csscomb.gif)

+There you have it!
+If you anything is unclear or you just want to say hey, shoot me a message on Twitter ([@tayl_rbryant](https://twitter.com/tayl_rbryant)).